lomboboo/webpack-typescript-boilerplate/README.md

  │   └──webpack.test.js            * webpack testing config
  │
- ├──src/                           * our source files that will be compiled to javascript │   ├──app/                       * application directory │   │
+ ├──src/                           * our source files that will be compiled to javascript │   ├──app/                       * application directory, for applicaton files and test files │   │
  │   ├──partials/                  * partial files: ex., header.hbs, footer.hbs
  │   │